 Outline Change Details: 1.
-Addition of Year Work Placement year module HANVK6-15-5, and (IP) BSc (Hons) and BSc awards.
+Addition of a year work placement module HANVK6-15-5, and (IP) BSc (Hons) and BSc awards.

 2. Removal of requirement for FE study of Biological Science for entry onto BSc (Hons) Animal Behaviour and Welfare.